Raise Your Glass To Resveratrol

 My recommendations for supplements start with the basics; a purified, pharmaceutical grade fish oil, a high quality multiple vitamin, and vitamin D3.
 From there it depends on an individual’s needs.
 Those needs take into account everything from activity level and mood, to family history and sleep quality.
 Resveratrol, although having been around for many years as a supplement, falls into sort of new category of supplements that can affect us on a genetic level.

-The most cutting edge of anti-aging medicine is beginning to look at and treat disease and aging at the DNA level by taking supplements that manipulate genetic activity and increase the longevity of our genetic makeup.
+The most cutting edge of anti-aging medicine in Mexico is beginning to look at and treat disease and aging at the DNA level by taking supplements that manipulate genetic activity and increase the longevity of our genetic makeup.
 My point here is that some supplements have immediate impact such as melatonin for sleep or magnesium for constipation.
 Although there are immediate benefits to be had from Resveratrol, others may take decades to realize.
 Reducing the degeneration of your DNA will pay dividends down the road in the reduction cardiovascular disease and cognitive decline.